What should I bring to the ride?

 Today’s equipment choices have grown exponentially - there are bikes to fit every style and type of rider.
 Club Members have a wealth of cycling knowledge and experience.
 Feel free to consult with other Members after you've joined to help you make the right choices for a bike upgrade, bike purchase, features, price and accessories.
 Our Members patronize many different Winnipeg bike shops; the WCC does not endorse any particular shop or equipment brand.

-Should I bring money with me on ride?
+Should I bring money with me on rides?

 Recommended.
-Some rides may include a lunch stop if you want to purchase a quick lunch or snack.
-Most riders bring their snacks with them.
+Some rides may include a lunch stop if you want to purchase food; most riders bring their snacks with them.
 And, if your bike breaks down, you may need cash for a taxi.